KiranPolaki/growthxAssignment/readme.md

 - If there is any port conflict while running docker, make sure that port 8000 and 27017 is not in use.
 - If you see and Deamon issue please make sure docker desktop is up and runnning

-Thats all i can think of right now :)
+Thats all i can think of right now :) wrote this in hurry i will make few changes moving forward